Balajiv6/LeapYears/README.md

 - All years divisible by 4 but not by 100 ARE leap years (e.g., 2008, 2012, 2016),
 - All years not divisible by 4 are NOT leap years (e.g. 2017, 2018, 2019).

+Additional Rule:
+- NOTE: Entered year have to be between 1582 to 8000.

 # Goal:
  Need to determine whether the given year is leap year or not.